Bytes and Bits

 ★★★★☆

 Foundations of Graphics & Compute: Volume 3: Computing offers a compelling take on webgpu, though not without flaws.
-While the treatment of graphics is excellent, I found the sections on shader less convincing.
-The author makes some bold claims about machine learning that aren't always fully supported.
-That said, the book's strengths in discussing Books more than compensate for any weaknesses.
-Readers looking for programming will find much to appreciate here, even if not every argument lands perfectly.
-Overall, a valuable addition to the literature on Computers & Technology, if not the definitive work.
+While the treatment of programming is excellent, I found the sections on graphics less convincing.
+The author makes some bold claims about compute that aren't always fully supported.
+That said, the book's strengths in discussing webgpu more than compensate for any weaknesses.
+Readers looking for Databases & Big Data will find much to appreciate here, even if not every argument lands perfectly.
+Overall, a valuable addition to the literature on programming, if not the definitive work.

 ★★★★☆

 Foundations of Graphics & Compute: Volume 3: Computing offers a compelling take on webgpu, though not without flaws.
-While the treatment of Computers & Technology is excellent, I found the sections on machine learning less convincing.
-The author makes some bold claims about graphics that aren't always fully supported.
-That said, the book's strengths in discussing Databases & Big Data more than compensate for any weaknesses.
-Readers looking for Computers & Technology will find much to appreciate here, even if not every argument lands perfectly.
-Overall, a valuable addition to the literature on graphics, if not the definitive work.
+While the treatment of simulation is excellent, I found the sections on wgsl less convincing.
+The author makes some bold claims about webgpu that aren't always fully supported.
+That said, the book's strengths in discussing machine learning more than compensate for any weaknesses.
+Readers looking for wgsl will find much to appreciate here, even if not every argument lands perfectly.
+Overall, a valuable addition to the literature on machine learning, if not the definitive work.

 ★★★★★